josearevalobezic/josearevalobezic/README.md

 ---

-## 🐍 Favorite Projects
+## 🐍 About my work

 My passion projects are built with Python.
+I´m making my first steps on this platform, exploring my python an sql skills.
+Check out my repositories for some of my recent work!
-Check out my repositories for some of my latest work!
+I plan to upload more projects in the future, I would like them to be about agriculture

 ---